Food intolerance is when you have difficulty digesting some foods. You can have an unpleasant physical reaction to them.

 Your GP or dietitian can help you monitor your symptoms and the foods you eat.
 They may recommend that you stop eating a suspected food for a while.
 If your symptoms come back when you start eating it again, they can diagnose food intolerance.

-Try keeping a food diary, make a note of:
+Try keeping a food diary.

 - what foods you eat